monifasol/save-piggy/README.md

 **Introduction**

-Develop a basic game for the browser (only for desktop) to train DOM manipulation, Vanila Javascript classes and objects, HTML and CSS animations, etc.
+Develop a basic game for the browser to train DOM manipulation, Vanila Javascript classes and objects, HTML and CSS animations.

 ## The Game